btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## Can I delete invoices from BTCPay?

 Invoices in BTCPay Server can't be deleted, but can be archived.
-To archive an invoice, select the one you would like to archive, click the `Archive` button in top right corner.
+To archive an invoice, select the one you would like to archive from the list of invoices and mark as archived from the actions dropdown.
+Or from the invoice details page click the `Archive` button in top right corner.
 This action removes it from the `Invoices` page.

-An invoice can be restored by clicking the `Archived` button.
+An invoice can be restored by clicking the `Archived` button or by using the archive search filter to display them.
+Find out more about archived invoices [here](../Invoices.md#archived-invoices).

 ## How to collect additional buyer information?